Dangerous Holiday Traditions

 Fireworks are explosives that release harmful chemicals such as fine particulates, toxic aerosols, and heavy metals that end up in our environment, including the air, water, and soil.
 The chemical reaction required to produce fireworks uses persistent, bioaccumulative, and toxic chemicals that release several of the leading greenhouse gases responsible for climate change, such as carbon dioxide, carbon monoxide, and nitrogen.

-As more pollutants from fireworks are added to the environment each year, in addition to other various sources of pollution, we have witnessed the health effects become more notable, and threats related to climate change become more eminent.
+As more pollutants from fireworks are added to the environment each year, in addition to other various sources of pollution, we've witnessed the health effects become more notable, and threats related to climate change become more eminent.

 In Southern California, for example, the AQI has consistently been higher in many areas, especially at night.
 Unhealthy AQI levels above 100 are dangerous for people at risk of a health effect.